dylanmooney62/laravel-blog/content/blog/policies.md

 });
 ```

 This means every route within this group will now use the admin gate before allowing accessing to route.

-If the user does not have an admin role they server will respond with a **403 Unauthorised** response.
+If the user does not have an admin role the server will respond with a **403 Unauthorised** response.

-Next it was time to implement the policies for the rest of the Post CRUD
+Next, it was time to implement the policies for the rest of the Post CRUD.

 From reading the descriptions of the roles of the database the follow rules apply